Poland

 Reporting obligations of real estate companies

-If a given entity is classified as a “real estate company” in line with the specific definition provided by Polish CIT Law, this may translate into the following obligations:
+If a given entity is classified as a ’real estate company‘ in line with the specific definition provided by Polish CIT Law, this may translate into the following obligations:

-3. automatic publication of certain basic tax data by the authorities (on an annual basis).
+• Automatic publication of certain basic tax data by the authorities (on an annual basis).

-A real estate company should be understood as an entity, in which:
+A real estate company should be understood as an entity in which:

-• at least 50% of the balance sheet total value of assets consisted directly or indirectly of the carrying amount of real estate located in Poland or rights to such real estate (or - in case of entities commencing their activity - at least 50% of the market value of assets consisted directly or indirectly of the market value of real estate located in Poland or rights to such real estate);
+• at least 50% of the balance sheet total value of assets consisted, directly or indirectly, of the carrying amount of real estate located in Poland or rights to such real estate (or, in case of entities commencing their activity, at least 50% of the market value of assets consisted, directly or indirectly, of the market value of real estate located in Poland or rights to such real estate)

-The heads of tax offices (naczelnicy urzędów skarbowych).
+Specialisation of tax offices

 • Legal entities or organisational entities without legal personality whose net income from the sale of goods, products, and services in the tax year exceed EUR 50 million (excluding civil law partnerships).